sosiristseng/sosiristseng.github.io/docs/system/linux/swap-setup.md

 ## Reduce Swapiness

-To reduce swap partition/file writes and keep more data in RAM.
+A low swapiness reduces swap usage and keep more data in RAM.

 ```sh
 echo 'vm.swappiness = 10' | sudo tee -a /etc/sysctl.conf